 I agree 99%.
 The only thing I disagree with is that it’s not Replicel doing the Asian studies.
 It’s Shiseido.
 Other than that you’re right.
 We have no idea what’s taking so long but it does seem like they would be announcing something if the results were good.
-Keep in mind that Shiseido already spend a fortune (a fortune even by their standards) on a major facility, equipment, and other stuff so they can start marketing their RCH - 01 treatment so I can imagine that they would feel highly foolish if the results were bad.
-And if bad results made them feel very foolish I can imagine they would want to keep quiet about that.
+Keep in mind that Shiseido already spent a fortune (a fortune even by Shiseido’s standards) on a major facility, equipment, and other stuff so they can start marketing their RCH - 01 treatment so I can imagine that they would feel very foolish if the results were bad.
+And if bad results made them feel very foolish I can imagine they would want to keep the bad results under wraps.
 Nobody wants to stand up and take a hit when a project fails.
 Like they say, victory has a hundred fathers and defeat is an orphan.
 It looks to me like Shiseido is vanishing without a word when it comes to RCH - 01.
-I do not hear any champagne corks popping.
+I don’t hear any champagne corks popping.

 @jarjarbinx Replicel is doing Asian studies too… and in fact they also have a contract with Shiseido to let Shiseido market their product in Asia.
 Although the partnership between the 2 companies is still in effect, Shiseido sued Replicel because Replicel hadn’t released research data to Shiseido as promised in the contract between the two (Replicel’s “excuse” for this was that there was a lack of funding).
 I think the result of that lawsuit was that Replicel will forfeit all revenues from the Asian market, they will all go to Shiseido.